datavikingr/the-new-bonsai-linux/README.md

  - mainline - kernel management in the Debian family that doesn't hurt? yes, please, mate!
  - distrobox - distro-hopping is for suckers.
 Supports client GUI apps running on the host!!
 This is seriously magic!!
  - godot - the best, free game engine on the market - and that was before unity shot themselves both of their feet

-# Roadmap:
- 1.  ~gather and provide all of the licenses in one easy-to-access folder.
-Better than hunting them down online each time.~
- 2.  ~1080p monitor support with polybar, I may also tweak colors for more pop.~
- 3.  [cassowary](https://github.com/casualsnek/cassowary), so I can add windows applications to the available software (I need powerBI for work)
- 4.  ~checking godot's licensing~, add Godot to both scripts.
- 5.  [wtfutil](https://github.com/wtfutil/wtf) - I have a vertical dashboard config already, I need to make it horizontal and install that. pending a licensing doublecheck.
- 6.  better GTK/QT theming. looking at thunar is painful. need lxsessions, I think.
- 7.  adding automatic creation of three distroboxes (arch, debian, fedora) to the install scripts. they are not currently included.
- 8.  update script that updates across all various package managers installed on the host.
- 9.  a boot splash screen
- 10. branding, I guess? it's basically a whole distrubution already, may as well lean into it.

 # Installation Method 1: installdots.sh - for trying a new desktop from an already installed Debian-family distro
 cd into your desired source folder; for instance, ~/code or ~/src.